hadesrofl/SysArchReport/content/Specification-PERFoRM.md

 +++
 #### PERFoRM Architecture - Technology Adapter
 * exposes legacy systems' data and functionalities according to the PERFoRM standard interfaces
-* converts information of the data format of the legacy systems to the PERFoRM data model
+* converts information about the data format of the legacy systems to the PERFoRM data model
-* strongly involving the HW and SW development and strongly depend on the technology for the middleware
+* dependant on the technology for the middleware
+* heavily involves the HW and SW development